abulimov/abulimov.github.io/content/post/2016-08-31-boardgames-love.md

 screen.
 While I love my job and all the high-tech stuff, I feel a great demand of something more physical.

-And as a good workout is what my body needs at the end of the day, a good board game is what my mind needs after work.
+And as a good workout is what my body needs in the end of the day, a good board game is what my mind needs after work.

-## Why do I love playing board games?
+## Why do I love playing board games

 Because moving all this lovely meeples, touching wooden components, holding cards is so satisfying, and so opposite to using computer.
 It's so REAL, so